kolharsam/bb-spotify/README.md

 Simple scripts to control your music from the command line

 This can work on most MacOSX devices.
 Other platforms will require the spotify API.
-Which will be updated soon.
+Which will be updated at some point in time. :P

 These scripts can work for Apple Music too!
 Use `bb-apple-music.clj` instead.